Street names

 Luise-Hensel-Straße

-The poet Luise Hensel (30 March 1798 to 18 December 1876) only lived for a short time in the neighbouring town of Ahlen, from 1872 to 1874 with the Sisters of Charity in the Vinzenz Hospital, Kampstraße.
+The poet Luise Hensel (30 March 1798 to 18 December 1876) only lived in the neighbouring town of Ahlen for a short time, from 1872 to 1874 at the Sisters of Mercy in the Vinzenz Hospital, Kampstraße.
 Her poetry is considered romantic-pietistic and is counted among the most important religious poetry.
-Her most famous poem is the night poem: "Tired am I, go to rest...".
+Her best-known poem is the night poem: "Tired I am, go to rest...".

 Marie Curie Street (2006)